justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 	 fold the third dimension
 	 take x and put it on the vertical put y and z on the horizontal
-	 Karnaugh's adjacency therum
+	 Karnaugh's adjacency theorem
 		 0 1 3 2
-		 as you move along the axis, every jump is a compliments theorum minterms in the lower right corner
+		 as you move along the axis, every jump is a compliments theorem minterms in the lower right corner
 		 then plot the energy points
+		 power of 2 sized minterm squares that have enrgy